smartbch/docs/deverlopers-guide/jsonrpc.md

 `Array` - array of transaction objects, see [eth\_getTransactionByHash](https://eth.wiki/json-rpc/API#eth_getTransactionByHash)

-### sbch_getToAddressCount
+### sbch_getAddressCount

-Returns the times addr acts as a to-address of a transaction.
+Returns the times addr acts as a to-address or from-address of a transaction.

 Parameters:

-1. `DATA`, 20 Bytes - EOA or contract address

-Returns:

-`QUANTITY` - integer of count

-### sbch_getSep20ToAddressCount

-Returns the times addr acts as a to-address of a SEP20 Transfer event at some contract.

-Parameters:

-1. `DATA`, 20 Bytes - SEP20 contract address
+1. `String`, kind of the query, could be `"from"`, `"to"`, or `"both"`
 2. `DATA`, 20 Bytes - EOA or contract address

 Returns:

 `QUANTITY` - integer of count

-### sbch_getSep20FromAddressCount
+### sbch_getSep20AddressCount

-Returns the times addr acts as a from-address of a SEP20 Transfer event at some contract.
+Returns the times addr acts as a to-address or from-address of a SEP20 Transfer event at some contract.

 Parameters:

+1. `String`, kind of the query, could be `"from"`, `"to"`, or `"both"`
-1. `DATA`, 20 Bytes - SEP20 contract address
+2. `DATA`, 20 Bytes - SEP20 contract address
-2. `DATA`, 20 Bytes - EOA or contract address
+3. `DATA`, 20 Bytes - EOA or contract address

 Returns:

 `QUANTITY` - integer of count